 E-mail: sogabe-k [@] kanda.kuis.ac.jp

 Shun Kajiwara is a doctoral student at Graduate School of education, Kyoto University.
-His main research area is American philosophy and its implication for education and human life, concentrating on the works of John Dewey.
+His main research area is American philosophy and its implication for education and human life, concentrating on the works of John Dewey and Shunsuke Tsurumi.
 His master’s thesis is “Political education and Fragile Subject: mainly based on John Dewey’s idea about Esthetic Experience” (2018) which clarifies the content of subject Dewey has argued.
-His research interests are: order and deviation; subject; identity; impulse; inspiration; fragile aspect of human being.
+His research interests are: Individuality, Aesthetic Experience, Language, Philosohy as the Education of Grownups.

 Research Map: https://researchmap.jp/shun_kajiwara